 She's a wonderful client so I offered her a great deal on redesigning her site.
 We kept her original design elements and updated the code, making the design responsive via Bootstrap.

 Discovery, wireframes and mock-ups were concluded within one month.
+We used Glenn's established branding.
 While Glenn was building his business with home shows and advertising through TV and radio, I did my best to get the URL, site built and hosted within 3 months from our first meeting.

-Coincidentally, I joined Evansville Obedience Club in 2002, and later that year I created my first website, to promote my dogs.
+It was a significant coincidence when I joined Evansville Obedience Club in 2002, and later that year I created my first website, to promote my dogs.
 I took over the club's site in 2010.
 The color palate is based on the official club colors.
 Aside from the club's logo, I've created most of the graphics.
 This large site requires frequent updates for class schedules, trials, and other events and information.

 A friend helped me obtain my URL and hosting.
 I bought a Microsoft application, "Front Page", and borrowed an instruction manual from the library.
 Within a week or so I had the pages completed.
 Even 14 years later I remember how frustrating it was to get the site loaded to the server.
 But the satisfaction that came with successfully getting the site online was tremendous.
-It was a "true rush".
+It was a true "rush".